MarijnRoelvink/coz-to-ans-converter/README.md

-# The COZ to ANS tool
+# The COZ to ANS converter

 This is a program that helps you transferring question databases made in the COZ media editor to the [ANS assessment platform](https://ans.app/landing).